-With the social summit and our usual pleasant opening words, plus ça change, plus c'est la même chose, though I suspect/as we have heard our counterparts from the employers group will be/have been much happier with actions than ever before.
+With the social summit and our usual pleasant opening words, plus ça change, plus c'est la même chose, though our counterparts from the employers group are happier with actions than ever before.

-Forgotten is the vision of "an economy that works for people" as we heard from you in 2019, and the pride in an economy that "ensures that social fairness and welfare come first".
+Forgotten is the vision of "an economy that works for people" as we heard from you in 2019, and the pride in an economy that, quote "ensures that social fairness and welfare come first".
+Nice ideas, but no support for the 47.4 million citizens who could not afford to heat their homes in 2023.